peteroupc/peteroupc.github.io/colorgen.md

 ### Visually Distinct Colors

 Color maps can be used to list colors used to identify different items.
-Because of this use, many applications need to use colors that are easily distinguishable.
+Because of this use, many applications need to use colors that are easily distinguishable by humans.
 In this respect&mdash;

 - K. Kelly (1965) proposed a list of "twenty two colors of maximum contrast"<sup>[(7)](#Note7)</sup>, the first nine of which were intended for readers with normal and defective color vision, and